Okay. Roll up your sleeves!

 Much higher.

-We need to get a Supplement or Advantage plan to cover this 20% AT LEAST!
+We really should get a Supplement or Advantage plan to cover this 20% AT LEAST!

 The deductible are not as extreme (depending on your finances) but it still makes sense to cover them since we're more likely to hit them during this age band.